bendikwa/bendikwa.github.io/_posts/2025-05-17-Grampsweb-on-kubernetes-part5.markdown

 ---
 In [the previous part]({% link _posts/2025-05-17-Grampsweb-on-kubernetes-part4.markdown %}) we configured `Grampsweb` to use external `PostgreSQL` databases for the `Users` and `Search index`.
 In this part we will replace the default `SQLight` database for the `family tree`.

 This guide was written for Gramps version 5. (up to Grampsweb version v25.4.1).
-At the time of writing the PosgreSQL addon soes not work with Gramps 6 (Grampsweb version v25.5.0 and beyond)
+At the time of writing the PosgreSQL addon does not work with Gramps 6 (Grampsweb version v25.5.0 and v25.5.1).
+A fix is committed, and it should be working again once v25.5.2 is released.
 {: .notice--warning}

 This guide is written assuming a new, clean setup.
 If you already have data in your family tree that you want to keep, you **must** make sure that you have a **working backup**, and **know how to restore it**.